Individual Health Insurance

 The following are examples of situations which would qualify you for a Special Enrollment Period:

-- Losing individual health coverage for a plan you bought yourself
+- Loss of individual health coverage for a plan you bought yourself

-- Losing eligibility for Medicaid, CHIP, or Medicare
+- End of eligibility for Medicaid, CHIP, or Medicare

 - Changes in household size due to marriage, birth, divorce, or death